Conditions of Awards

 - I must notify the Financial Aid Office each quarter that I plan to enroll in less than 12 credit hours (full time).
 If I enroll half-time (6, 7 or 8 credits), I will receive one-half of my grant eligibility; and if I enroll three-quarter time (9, 10 or 11 credits), I will receive three-fourths of my grant eligibility.
 When enrolling in less than six credits, I will lose eligibility for most funding sources.
 There are no changes to work-study when attending part-time six or more credits.
 I understand that my enrollment level is checked on the tenth class day of the quarter (census date) and for a shorter time period summer.
 I will owe an immediate repayment of grant funds if I drop to a lower payment level before the census date.

-- I am responsible for repaying all or part of my grants, as well as any federal tuition refund in excess of the college’s own refund policy should I withdraw from classes during the quarter.
+- I am responsible for repaying all or part of my grants, as well as any federal tuition refund in excess of the college’s refund rules should I withdraw from classes during the quarter.

 - I understand that if awarded Federal Work-Study, a job is not guaranteed.
 After an orientation session, I will be placed on payroll at the time I submit my last required forms as long as space remains available on the payroll.